-The graph displaying self-assessed comprehension as a function of screen update latency shown in Figure 4 is difficult to fit and has high residuals (Table 3).
-This suggests that a student's subjective assessment of comprehension is not strongly correlated with the amount of screen update latency.
-The high degree of variability among latency populations are likely caused by factors not considered in this model.
-This is in contrast to the strong correlation shown between latency and objective measures of comprehension.
+The displaying self-assessed graph comprehension as a function of screen update latency shown in Figure 4 is difficult to fit and has high residuals (Table 3).
+This suggests that student's subjective assessment comprehension is not strongly correlated with the amount of screen update latency.
+The high degree of variability among latency populations are likely caused by factors not considered in This is in contrast to the strong this model. shown correlation between latency objective measures of comprehension.

-Table 3: Subjective comprehension vs. screen update latency
+Table 3: Subjective comprehension vs. screen update latency.